cesanta/mongoose/README.md

   The source is in single [mongoose.c](https://github.com/cesanta/mongoose/blob/master/mongoose.c) file to make things easy.
+- Extremely lightweight, has a core of under 40kB and tiny runtime footprint
+- On the market since 2004, stable, mature and tested, has thousands of man-hours invested in continuous improvement and refinement

 Note that Windows and MacOS binaries have following 3rd party software compiled in: